GreenMoonMoon/renderer_in_go/log.md

 I almost finished the scratchapixel geometry lessons.
 I've made a small rotation animation to test my knowledge so far.
 I also added the Sperical coordinate functions and stuctures.

 # log 18/06/16
+I finished the spherical coordinate system.
+There is still a couple of thing to do for the spherical system, but I'm getting bored so I've switched to something else.

+# log 21/06/16
+Revamped the rasterizer.
+I'm trying to setup a interface for rendering.

+# log 23/06/16
+Refactored the geomath package.